 Shoprite is the biggest of South Africa's "big five" food retailers, as well as the overall #1 across the whole African continent.
-Although South Africa is its biggest market by far with more than 2,500 stores - it is the country's largest private-sector employer - the group also operates more than 300 outlets in 14 other countries across the continent from Angola to Zambia, the majority of them directly owned.
+(It has no connection to the ShopRite retail brand in the US).
+Although South Africa is its biggest market by far with more than 2,500 owned or franchised stores - it is the country's largest private-sector employer - the group also operates more than 330 outlets in 14 other countries across the continent from Angola to Zambia, the majority of them directly owned.
 The three main brands are Shoprite and Checkers supermarkets and hypermarkets, and a range of convenience and furniture shops under the OK banner.
 However the group also manages a broad collection of other outlets including Usave no-frills convenience stores, Hungry Lion fast food restaurants and House & Home general stores.
 Shoprite Holdings is the personal creation of Whitey Basson, forged through a series of ever larger acquisitions since 1979 when, as general manager of general retailer PEP & Co, he acquired eight supermarkets in South Africa's Western Cape.
-With backing from old friend Christo Wiese, by then the controlling shareholder of general retailer PEP, additional stores were bought and rebranded under the Shoprite name.
+With backing from old friend Christo Wiese, by then the controlling shareholder of PEP, additional stores were bought and rebranded under the Shoprite name.
 The most significant developments were the acquisition of Checkers supermarkets in 1991, followed by OK Bazaars six years later.
-Group revenues for year to 2017 were ZAR 141bn (around $10.3bn).
+Group revenues for year to June 2019 were R 150.4bn (around $10.4bn).
 Basson retired as CEO in 2016, succeeded by Pieter Engelbrecht.
 Wiese is chairman and Shoprite's biggest individual shareholder (now with around 15%).
-His investment vehicle Brait also owns UK retailers Iceland and New Look, international fitness chain Virgin Active and South African food producer Premier.
+His investment vehicle Brait also owns UK food retailer Iceland and has a minority stake in fashion chain New Look, international fitness chain Virgin Active and South African food producer Premier.
 Separate group Steinhoff International still owns general retailer Pep & Co, as well as furniture chains including Harveys and Bensons For Beds in the UK, and Conforama of France.
 However the latter group has been struggling since the end of 2017 to resolve what appears to have been a massive accounting fraud.
 Wiese's personal fortune topped $6.8bn at its peak; by mid 2018 it had crashed to under $1bn as a result of the problems at Steinhoff.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who handles advertising for Shoprite?
 Find out more from the Adbrands Account Assignments database